Here you will find a quality collection of third grade writing prompts that give students plenty of ideas to write about.

-75. Write about a time you helped someone.
+75. Write about a time you helped an adult learn something new.

 78. Explain how you make a pizza.

-79. What is the difference between being polite and being rude?
-Use at least two examples.
+79. Tell the difference between being polite and being rude.
+Give examples.

 80. What is the most important rule at school?
 Why?